 If you love the Collie personality but don’t want the coat hassle, consider a Smooth Collie.
-They aren’t as glamorous as their longhaired relatives and so don’t get as much attention, but they are just as fabulous in every other way and far more low-maintenance.
+They aren’t as glamorous as their long coat relatives and so don’t get as much attention, but they are just as fabulous in every other way and far more low-maintenance.

 Collies are described as “seasonal” shedders.
 As spring gets into full swing, you can expect a big pre-summer blowout of the suddenly superfluous undercoat.
 It will come out in clumps, like a horse casting off its shaggy winter coat.
 This natural thinning of the undercoat is how a Collie prepares itself for the summer heat.

 I’ll say that again – please do not ever shave your Collie.
 If you outsource the coat maintenance, don’t let your groomer do it either – no matter how professional they think they are.
 (Shaving any double-coated breed also leaves them prone to skin infections and reduced/altered coat quality.)
 It does them no favors and actually removes the natural insulation that helps them stay cool in hot weather.
 A Collie’s hairs are hollow, allowing heat to travel out the pores and be released through the hair shaft.
 Dogs do not sweat through their skin like we do, except on the paw pads.
 Panting is their natural cooling system.
 I don’t shave my Collies, and we live in Florida.
 They survive just fine.

 Collies are also referred to as “dry clean” dogs, as brushing removes dirt and debris from their coat.
 Some will even lick themselves clean like cats.
 They do not typically carry an oily coat or offensive doggy odor.
 However, a good bath is recommended every few months (some say only once annually), preferably with a mild or medicated shampoo to avoid skin irritation.
 Depending how thick your Collie’s coat is, you may need to wet and wash them in sections.
 It can also help to pre-mix a solution of shampoo and water in a pump bottle or empty dish soap container to squirt it onto the skin.
 Be sure to rinse and dry as well as possible to prevent hot spots from cropping up.